Lochnivar/ashverse/books/book-01-the-match/README.md

 ## Book Blurb
 July 1, 1863, ~10:30 p.m., Gettysburg, Pennsylvania.
 In his headquarters tent at the Widow Leister house, General Robert E. Lee collapses mid-sentence while dictating orders, still furious that Ewell failed to take Cemetery Hill.
 He dies within minutes, surrounded by staff officers.

 Longstreet is summoned at 10:47 p.m.
-He spends the entire night alone with Lee's corpse, President Davis's sealed contingency envelope, and the knowledge that the Union holds the high ground, Lee's last verbal order was "attack at dawn," but his own instinct is to withdraw while the army is still intact.
+He spends the entire night alone with Lee's corpse, the weight of command he already knew was his (Davis had established the succession months ago, and Lee had briefed him personally), and the knowledge that the Union holds the high ground.
+Lee's last verbal order was "attack at dawn," but Longstreet's own instinct is to withdraw while the army is still intact.

-At 4:12 a.m. on July 2, Longstreet opens Davis's envelope, reads the succession clause, and quietly writes the order that ends the battle that never was: "The army will withdraw northwest at first light.
+At 4:12 a.m. on July 2, Longstreet quietly writes the order that ends the battle that never was: "The army will withdraw northwest at first light.
 We leave the field to the enemy, but we take the war with us."

 The match has been struck.